 You’ve just started your blackberry jam and you open the cupboard to discover you’ve run out of pectin.
-The stores are closed, the kids are in bed, you’ve already taken off your bra – no way you’re going to the store!
 No worries, grab a few apples and you can finish that tasty batch of blackberry jam with this shredded apple pectin replacement.

 Low and High Pectin Fruits